 tIMBER PREPARATION

-In 2023, the experimental work on timber begins in the ANR TiMMA project, in collaboration with the French School of Athens and the UMR 7041 ArScAn.
+In 2023, the experimental work on timber begun in the TiMMA project, in collaboration with the French School of Athens and the UMR 7041 ArScAn.
 The project focuses on reconstructing a small building inspired by Minoan architecture, particularly the Protopalatial architecture of the Quartier Mu, at the Malia site in Crete.
-The project is led by Paul Bacoup (ANR TiMMA; UMR 7041 ArScAn), Valentin Loescher (Univ.
-Paris 1, UMR 7041 ArScAn), and Elena Maragoudaki (independent researcher), in collaboration with Nikos Daroukakis (shipwright and stringed-instrument maker), Maia Pomadere (Univ.
-Paris 1, UMR 7041 ArScAn), and Eleftheria Tsakanika (Polytechnic University of Athens).
+The project is led by Maia Pomadere (Univ.
+Paris 1, UMR 7041 ArScAn), in collaboration with several partners.

 The team.
 From left to right: N. Daroukakis, E. Tsakanika, P. Bacoup, V. Loescher and E. Maragoudaki (© photograph M. Pomadere)